 We arrange holidays, coach outings and London visits by public transport.
 See the Diary page for upcoming events.
 2020's programme is being prepared.

 Each month, on the 2nd Wednesday, we hold a GENERAL MEETING at the Freemasons Hall in West Croydon.
 The registration starts at 13.30 and the meeting itself begins at 14.15.
 The members' information is followed by an invited speaker and more information on the coming months speakers can be found on our Diary page.
 Visitors are welcome to attend once to see what is on offer and to meet the Committee and members.

 Croydon U3A is run entirely by its members.
 It has an elected Committee and is self-funded with membership subscriptions.
 Costs are kept as low as possible.
 See the Join/Renew page for information on membership.

 Croydon U3A Members receive a bi-monthly bulletin that gives up to date information.
-Three times a year we publish a magazine containing articles written by members (see the link right for the Autumn edition.)
+Three times a year we publish a magazine containing articles written by members (see the link right for the Summer edition.)

 Click the link Croydon U3A Magazines to see copies from 2016 onwards.

 WIDER U3A ACTIVITIES

 There are various U3A networks that run Study Days and Summer Schools which are open to our members to attend.
 See the Diary page for links to further information.